 Dr Helen Kirkwood graduated from Glasgow University in 1983.
 She trained in general practice in Glasgow and attained the Diploma of the Royal College of Obstetricians and Gynaecologists in 1985.
 She became a Member of the Royal College of General Practitioners in 1987 and has also attained the Diploma of the Faculty of Sexual and Reproductive Healthcare.
 Dr Kirkwood has worked in general practice, community child health, family planning and well-woman screening.
 Her special interests are paediatrics and gynaecology.

 Dr Sarah Carter graduated from Dundee University in 1995.
 She trained in general practice in Auchterarder after working in hospitals in Tayside and Stirling.
 She became a Member of the Royal College of General Practitioners with Distinction in 2001 and has attained the Diplomas of the Royal College of Obstetricians and Gynaecologists and the Faculty of Family Planning.
-She worked as a locum General Practitioner locally before joining the practice.
+She worked as a locum General Practitioner locally before joining the Red Practice in Crieff in 2002.

 Dr Nathan de la Haye graduated in medicine from Aberdeen University in 2007 having also completed an additional intercalated BSc in medical science.
 His postgraduate training has included working in Edinburgh and the Borders before moving to Tayside for GP training in Aberfeldy Medical Practice and local hospitals.
 Dr de la Haye gained Membership of the Royal College of General Practitioners in 2013 and has also attained a diploma in dermatology.
 He is married with three children.
 Dr de la Haye’s particular clinical interests are cardiovascular medicine, respiratory medicine and dermatology.